 Visit the place where Olympic & Paralympic dreams begin and talented athletes live and train.

-* PLEASE NOTE * The OPTC is currently closed to all non-Tokyo essential staff and athletes.
-Tours are temporarily canceled until further notice.
-Visitors can still visit the OPTC Visitor Center where guests can watch amazing videos and visit the Team USA store-free of charge.
+The Olympic & Paralympic Training Center is currently closed to all non-Tokyo essential staff and athletes.
+Tours are temporarily canceled and the OPTC Visitor Center is temporarily closed until further notice.

 What is the US Olympic & Paralympic Training Center?

 The US Olympic & Paralympic Training Center is home to athletes and coaches as they train for the next Olympic & Paralympic Games.
 The facility is able to provide housing, dining, recreational facilities and other services for up to 557 coaches and athletes at one time.

 What can I do and see on a visit to the US Olympic & Paralympic Training Center?

 Roughly 140,000 people visit the US Olympic & Paralympic Training Center in Colorado Springs each year.
 Public tours are available year-round Monday – Saturday.
 The tour starts with an inspirational 12-minute film and then a 45-minute outdoor walking tour of the training complex, including the weightlifting and wrestling facilities, the Aquatics Center and the Sports Center Gymnasiums.
 Visitors can then explore the U.S. Olympic Hall of Fame Rotunda, shop at the Team USA Store and check out the ever-changing art exhibitions found throughout the Olympic & Paralympic Training Center.